Distributed Erlang

 Distribution over serial (UART) is also available for point-to-point connections between any two nodes, including microcontrollers without networking (e.g. STM32).
 See Serial distribution.

-Three examples are provided:
+Four examples are provided:

 • disterl in examples/erlang/disterl.erl: distribution on Unix systems